aminurislamarnob/vendor-dashboard-booster/readme.txt

 == Description ==

-This is an extension plugin of popular multi vendor plugin dokan.
-It's enabled a feature to show list of each vendor customers on vendor panel.
+This is an extension plugin for the popular multi-vendor plugin Dokan.
+It enables a feature that displays a list of each vendor's customers on the vendor panel.
+By clicking "Customers" menu from vendor dashboard, vendor can view customer's names, email addresses, phone numbers, total orders by each customer, total spending by customers, registration date, and billing address.
+Vendors can also access the list of orders for each customer by clicking on the 'View Orders' button in each table row.

 == Installation ==